mui/material-ui/docs/src/pages/guides/migration-v4/migration-v4.md

 ### Select

 - Change the default variant from `standard` to `outlined`.
 Standard has been removed from the Material Design Guidelines.
+If you are composing the Select with a form control component, you only need to update `FormControl`, the select inherits the variant from its context.

   ```diff
   -<Select value="Standard" />